briangu/tf2k8s/README.md

 api_loadbalancer_port = "6444"
 ```

-You'll need this to be `new` when you first deploy and then redeploy with `existing` immediatly after a successful build of your control plane.
+You'll need this to be `new` when you first deploy and then redeploy with `existing` immediately after a successful build of your control plane.

 ```
 etcd_cluster_state = "existing"